Moss: Life cycle

 Mosses can be either dioicous (compare dioecious in seed plants) or monoicous (compare monoecious).
 In dioicous mosses, male and female sex organs are borne on different gametophyte plants.
 In monoicous (also called autoicous) mosses, both are borne on the same plant.
 In the presence of water, sperm from the antheridia swim to the archegonia and fertilisation occurs, leading to the production of a diploid sporophyte.
 The sperm of mosses is biflagellate, i.e. they have two flagellae that aid in propulsion.
 Since the sperm must swim to the archegonium, fertilisation cannot occur without water.
 Some species (for example Mnium hornum or several species of Polytrichum) keep their antheridia in so called 'splash cups', bowl-like structures on the shoot tips that propel the sperm several decimeters when water droplets hit it, increasing the fertilization distance.

 After fertilisation, the immature sporophyte pushes its way out of the archegonial venter.
-It takes about a quarter to half a year for the sporophyte to mature.
+It takes several months for the sporophyte to mature.
 The sporophyte body comprises a long stalk, called a seta, and a capsule capped by a cap called the operculum.
 The capsule and operculum are in turn sheathed by a haploid calyptra which is the remains of the archegonial venter.
 The calyptra usually falls off when the capsule is mature.
 Within the capsule, spore-producing cells undergo meiosis to form haploid spores, upon which the cycle can start again.
 The mouth of the capsule is usually ringed by a set of teeth called peristome.
 This may be absent in some mosses.

 Most mosses rely on the wind to disperse the spores.
 In the genus Sphagnum the spores are projected about 10-20 cm off the ground by compressed air contained in the capsules; the spores are accelerated to about 36,000 times the earth's gravitational acceleration g.

 It has recently been found that microarthropods, such as springtails and mites, can effect moss fertilization and that this process is mediated by moss-emitted scents.
-Male and female fire moss, for example emit different and complex volatile organic scents.
+Male and female fire moss, for example, emit different and complex volatile organic scents.
 Female plants emit more compounds than male plants.
 Springtails were found to choose female plants preferentially, and one study found that springtails enhance moss fertilization, suggesting a scent-mediated relationship analogous to the plant-pollinator relationship found in many seed plants.
 The stinkmoss species Splachnum sphaericum develops insect pollination further by attracting flies to its sporangia with a strong smell of carrion, and providing a strong visual cue in the form of red-coloured swollen collars beneath each spore capsule.
 Flies attracted to the moss carry its spores to fresh herbivore dung, which is the favoured habitat of the species of this genus.